JacobParent7/FuzzFace/README.md

 ### Why are germanium transistors so hard to find?
   - No longer manufactured in bulk
-  - high leakage current
+  - High leakage current
-  - inconsistent gain value
+  - Inconsistent gain value

 ## Circuit Overview
  - 2 stage amplifier